abilandz/PH8124/Lecture_3/Lecture_3.md

 ### 2. Positional parameters <a name="positional_parameters"></a>

-In this section we discuss how some arguments to your script can be supplied at execution.
+In this section we discuss how some arguments can be supplied to your script at execution.
 This clearly will allow you much more freedom and power in the code development, because nothing needs to be hardcoded in the script body.
 The very same mechanism can be used also in the implementation of **Bash** functions, as we will see later.
 We introduce now the so-called _positional parameters_ (or _script arguments_).

 **Example:** We want to develop a script named ```favorite.sh``` which takes two arguments: the first one is the name of the collider, the second the name of the experiment.
-This script then just print something like:
+This script then just prints something like:

 ```bash
 My favorite collider is <some-collider>